IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Prizes & Awards

 If you are interested in applying for a Hewlett Fisher bursary, details of how to apply are announced for each International Convention and ASPECT conference.

-15 IRSE members in their early careers have been awarded Hewlett Fisher Bursaries to attend ASPECT 2023 in Melbourne Australia, click here for further details
+15 IRSE members in their early careers have been awarded Hewlett Fisher Bursaries to attend Convention 2024 in Toronto, Canada click here for further details

-The 15 IRSE members who have been awarded the Hewlett Fisher Bursary to attend ASPECT 2023 are:
+• The 15 IRSE members who have been awarded the Hewlett Fisher Bursary to attend Convention 2024 are: